ARM-software/CMSIS-View/Doxygen/src/ev_stat.md

 Using a ULINKplus debug adapter, you can also record and analyze the energy that has been consumed in each execution slot.
-Using the above example on a hardware target with a ULINKplus, you get the following displays in the \estatistics window (the \erecorder window does not change):
+Using the above example on a hardware target with a ULINKplus, you get the following display in the \estatistics window of µVision (the \erecorder window does not change):

 \image html es_start_stop_w_energy.png "Event Statistics displaying the energy consumption"